TatianaProjects/Weather-App/README.md

 # Weather App 🌤️

-A simple and clean weather application built with vanilla JavaScript.
+Clean weather application built with vanilla JavaScript.
 The app allows users to check the current weather conditions for any city using real-time data from the OpenWeather API.

 ## 🔹 Features